arav1ndb/ShooterxShooter/README.md

 # Shooter x Shooter

-## A minimal videogame creates using [Raylib-J](https://github.com/CreedVI/Raylib-J "GitHub - CreedVI/Raylib-J: Handmade Java binding for Raylib") and Java
+## A minimal videogame created using [Raylib-J](https://github.com/CreedVI/Raylib-J "GitHub - CreedVI/Raylib-J: Handmade Java binding for Raylib") and Java

 ### Rules of the Game:

 - Collect five "Bullet Pieces" to form a bullet